iuliadmtru/Argus.jl/README.md

 julia> using Argus

 julia> useless_bool = @rule "useless-bool" begin
-           description = "Useless boolean in if condition" pattern = """
+           description = "Useless boolean in if condition." pattern = :(
            if true
-               %body
+               m"body"
            end
-           """
+           )
        end
-useless-bool: Useless boolean in if condition line:col│ tree                                   │ metadata -:-  |[if]                                    |
+useless-bool: Useless boolean in if condition. line:col│ tree                                   │ metadata -:-  |[if]                                    |
    -:-  |  true                                  |